Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases

 \section{Abstract}

 Bridging the gap between diffusion models and human preferences is crucial for their integration into practical generative workflows.
 While optimizing downstream reward models has emerged as a promising alignment strategy, concerns arise regarding the risk of excessive optimization with learned reward models, which potentially compromises ground-truth performance.
 In this work, we confront the reward overoptimization problem in diffusion model alignment through the lenses of both inductive and primacy biases.
-We first identify the divergence of current methods from the temporal inductive bias inherent in the multi-step denoising process of diffusion models as a potential source of overoptimization.
-Then, we surprisingly discover that dormant neurons in our critic model act as a regularization against overoptimization, while active neurons reflect primacy bias in this setting.
-Motivated by these observations, we propose Temporal Diffusion Policy Optimization with critic active neuron Reset (TDPO-R), a policy gradient algorithm that exploits the temporal inductive bias of intermediate timesteps, along with a novel reset strategy that targets active neurons to counteract the primacy bias.
-Empirical results demonstrate the superior efficacy of our algorithms in mitigating reward overoptimization.
+We first identify a mismatch between current methods and the temporal inductive bias inherent in the multi-step denoising process of diffusion models, as a potential source of reward overoptimization.
+Then, we surprisingly discover that dormant neurons in our critic model act as a regularization against reward overoptimization while active neurons reflect primacy bias.
+Motivated by these observations, we propose Temporal Diffusion Policy Optimization with critic active neuron Reset (TDPO-R), a policy gradient algorithm that exploits the temporal inductive bias of diffusion models and mitigates the primacy bias stemming from active neurons.
+Empirical results demonstrate the superior efficacy of our methods in mitigating reward overoptimization.
 Code is avaliable at \url{https://github.com/ZiyiZhang27/tdpo}.